 Which is cheapest, Quickbooks or Xero?

-Xero's basic package is slightly cheaper, but you get access to fewer features than on the basic plan provided by Quickbooks.
-If you own a small business that requires basic features then Xero will be cheaper.
-If your business sends out lots of invoices or if you need access to self-assessment features then Quickbooks is likely to be a better fit for your business.
+Xero and Quickbooks' basic package is the same cost, but you get access to slightly fewer features with Xero when compared to Quickbooks.
+If you own a small business that requires basic features then Quickbooks may be the better option.
+If your business sends out lots of invoices or if you need access to self-assessment features then again, Quickbooks is likely to be a better fit for your business.

 Which is best for multiple users, Quickbooks or Xero?